NVIDIA/deepops/docs/pxe/maas.md

 By default, this playbook will set up a single-node MAAS install which can then be used to provision other servers on your network.

 In most cases, you will use MAAS to provision the OS on multiple bare-metal servers.
-However, this is often difficult and time-consuming when first getting started.
-To demonstrate how MAAS works, this guide will walk through installing and configuring MAAS using two virtual machines.
+However, MAAS can also be used to provision VMs, and this guide will walk through an example using two virtual machines for ease of demonstration.
-MAAS 2.8 is used in this guide.
+This guide was written using MAAS 2.8.

 MAAS has a lot of different configuration options which are outside the scope of this guide.
 For the best reference on how to use MAAS in general, see the [documentation on maas.io](https://maas.io/docs).